 Smash burgers are exactly what they sound like.

-By taking the meat and literally smashing it to a griddle, your increasing the amount of that lovely crisp seared meat texture and flavor that everyone dreams of achieving.
+By taking the meat and literally smashing it to a griddle, your increasing the amount of that lovely crisp seared meat texture.

 And when they’re nice and thin like that, it really gives it that “burger joint” vibe.
 Something my kids absolutely love.